RadiusProxy/Radius/README.md

 # RADIUS!!

-Owned by Xtreme Proudparrot2 and Spakowe.
+Owned by Owski and Proudparrot2.
 Developed by Radius Dev team.
 All rights reserved Radius Proxy.